-As you are all aware, different human activities result in the net release of greenhouse gases.
+As you are aware, different human activities result in the net release of greenhouse gases.
 These activities include fossil fuel combustion (to produce electricity, move cars, and heat homes); the net removal of vegetation, particularly forests (deforestation); declines in the carbon content in soils; and the release of methane through livestock production, rice cultivation, and from landfills.

-As shown in the figure below, global greenhouse gas emissions are most associated with fossil fuels (75%) with agriculture (livestock and rice), land uses (net deforestation and burning), and waste (methane produced in landfills) accounting for the rest.
+As shown in the figure below, global greenhouse gas emissions are produced by the burning of fossil fuels (75%) with agriculture (livestock and rice), land uses (net deforestation and burning), and waste (methane produced in landfills) accounting for the rest.